All the Pretty Horses (film): Plot

-Cole sets out to get revenge on the captain who took Blevins' life, as well as to get back his, Lacey's and Blevins' horses.
+Cole sets out to get revenge on the captain who took Blevins's life, as well as to get back his, Rawlins's and Blevins's horses.
 After making the captain his prisoner, he turns him over to a group of Mexican men, including one with whom Cole had previously shared a cell when they were imprisoned by the captain.
 Cole is spared the decision to kill the captain, but it is implied the men to whom the captain was turned over will do that.

 Returning to the United States and riding through a small town in Texas, stringing two horses behind the one he is riding, he stops to inquire what day it is.
 It is Thanksgiving.
 He asks a couple of men if they would be interested in buying a rifle, as he needs the money.
 One is a sheriff's deputy and arrests him because all three horses have different brands, and they suspect Cole is a horse thief.

 In court, Cole tells the judge his story from the beginning.
 The judge believes him and orders Cole freed and the horses returned to him.
 Later that evening, Cole shows up at the judge's home, troubled.
 The judge had said good things about him in court, but Cole feels guilty that Blevins was killed, although there was nothing he could have done to prevent his death.
 He is upset with himself for not having spoken up at the time.
 The judge tells him he is being too hard on himself and it could not have been helped; he must go on and live his life.
-Cole rides to Rawlins' family's ranch, where he returns his friend's horse.
+Cole rides to Rawlins's family's ranch, where he returns his friend's horse.